 UW-Whitewater students may purchase an emergency contraceptive pill at UHCS if they are an established patient.
 If the student has not previously been seen at UHCS, they will need to make an appointment with a health provider.

 Emergency contraception is also available over the counter for purchase by at pharmacies and other stores, and prices will vary by location.

 If you are of reproductive age (15-44yrs), you may qualify for the Family Planning Only Services program in Wisconsin, which covers the cost for many birth control methods, annual exams, Paps and STD testing and treatment.
 To find out more, see our Family Planning Only Services page.

-There are other forms of emergency contraception that may be more effective than Plan B, particularly if it's been more than 72 hours since unprotected intercourse or for women who are overweight or obese or using certain medications (such as for seizures or infections).
+There are other forms of emergency contraception that may be more effective than Plan B, particularly if it's been more than 72 hours since unprotected intercourse or for those who are overweight or obese or using certain medications (such as for seizures or infections).
 If you're interested in learning more about these alternative forms of emergency contraception, such as prescription medication Ella or the copper IUD Paragard, please schedule an appointment with a physician or nurse practitioner.